ME-ICA/tedana/docs/building decision trees.rst

 There are several fields with general information.
-Some of these store general information that's useful for reporting results and others store information that Are used to checks whether results are plausible & can help avoid mistakes
+Some of these store general information that's useful for reporting results and others store information that is used to check whether results are plausible & can help avoid mistakes.

   tree_id:
       A descriptive name for the tree that will be logged.